 The financial services industry has taken numerous steps to rebuild the trust which was shattered during the financial crisis.
 Over a decade later, do the current control structures deliver the high levels of enduring trust that are now expected?
-Or is it time to redesign the approach to managing organisational trust?
+Or is it time to redesign the approach to managing organizational trust?

 With societal expectation of business becoming an ever more powerful force, long-term success is reliant on balancing the interests of a much wider spectrum of stakeholders than just shareholders.
-Customers, employees, communities, regulators, and governments – all must be factored into strategic decision making today – and retaining high levels of trust with each of these is key to be able to execute smoothly.
+Customers, employees, communities, regulators, and governments – all must be factored into strategic decision-making today – and retaining high levels of trust with each of these is key to be able to execute smoothly.

 Do they trust you to deliver the right services and products at the right price?